 - 1. Verify that the version number of the new SRM is greater than the version number of the SRM currently stored in the device's non-volatile storage - 2.
-If the version number of the new SRM is greater (implying that it is a more recent version), verify the signature on the new SRM
+Verify the signature on the new SRM

-On successful signature verification, replace the current SRM in the device's non-volatile storage with the new SRM.
+On successful signature verification, replace the current SRM in the device's non-volatile storage with the new SRM if the version number of the new SRM is greater than the version number of the current SRM.
 If, for instance, the device supports only second-generation SRMs and the new SRM is a third-generation SRM, the device is not required to store the third-generation extension.
 Devices compliant with HDCP 2.0 or higher must be capable of storing at least 5kB (actual size is 5116 bytes) of the SRM (First-Generation SRM).